brite-code/brite/docs/spec/src/expressions.md

 Is this a {FunctionExpression} with a return type of `T` and a body of reference expression `U`?
 Or is this a {UnitExpression} with an annotated {FunctionType} of `T -> U`?
 In our grammar it is the former because of how {ExpressionWithTypeAnnotation} is structured.
 However if we naively declared {ExpressionWithTypeAnnotation} as an {Expression} followed by an optional {TypeAnnotation} then we’d be ambiguous in the case presented above.

-To solve this we state that if an {Expression} ends with {FunctionParameters} compatible syntax then we may not annotate with a {FunctionType}.
+To solve this we state that if an {Expression} ends with an expression which could be coercible to {FunctionParameters} then we may not annotate with a {FunctionType}.
 Only a valid type of the {PrimaryType} grammar.

 Examples of code which may only be annotated with a {PrimaryType} include: